Commonwealth Oil Refining Company: Regional impact

 CORCO represented an investment of $25 million and had the capacity to refine 23500 oilbbl of oil daily.
 The economic impact in the region was felt immediately, with lower unemployment rate being registered and higher standard of living.
 The refinery propelled related chemical industries to build in adjacent lands, and Phillips Puerto Rico, Peerless Petrochemicals, Caribbean Gulf Refining Co., and PPG Industries added large facilities next to CORCO, providing further employment in the region.
 Caribe Nitrogen, Union Carbide were also located there.
 The company created 8,000 direct jobs.

 Demise

-The refinery bought most of its oil from Venezuela and the 1970s Oil embargo shot up the price of crude oil imports to the United States, and thus Puerto Rico, and made it difficult for the company to compete profitably against oil refineries in the US, as the American refineries were able to soften the blow of higher crude prices by purchasing domestic (American) crude.
-This reality led to a gradual closing of operations starting in 1974.
+The refinery bought most of its oil from Venezuela, and the 1973 oil embargo caused a rapid increase in the price of crude oil imports to the United States, and thus Puerto Rico.
+That made it difficult for the company to compete profitably against oil refineries in the US, because the American refineries were able to soften the blow of higher crude prices by purchasing domestic (American) crude.
+That led to a gradual closure of operations, starting in 1974.
 After operating under bankruptcy laws for several years, the ailing company finally shut down in March 1982, with "devastating" economic results for the region.

+A restart of parts of the refinery as Arochem brought oil refining back in the late 1980s.
+Unfortunately a large financial fraud conducted by the executives of the company, including founder and CEO Roy William Harris, led to the dissolution of the company and shutdown of the refinery in 1991.
+Harris was jailed for several years.